okzmo/okzmo/README.md

 # Hey there! 👋

 I'm Mathieu (math or okzmo works too).
-While I may not qualify myself as a SWE (because I'm not an engineer clearly), I don't think I fall short when it comes to actually doing the work whatever it can be.
-I'm mostly self-taught who's been learning as much as I can for the past 2-3 years, with a focus on web development since that's the first field I encountered, but I try to get involved in everything I can reasonably understand.
-My journey has taken me through the realms of both frontend and backend for now, working with Go, Rust, and JS/TS ecosystems and runtimes (Node.js, Deno, you name it).
+While I may not qualify myself as a SWE (because I'm not an engineer clearly), I don't think I fall short when it comes to actually doing the work.
+I'm mostly self-taught and I've been learning as much as I can for the past 2-3 years, with a focus on web development since that's the first field I encountered, but I try to get involved in everything I can reasonably understand.
+My journey has taken me through the realms of both frontend and backend for now, working with Go, Rust, and the JS/TS ecosystems and its runtimes (Node.js, Deno, you name it).

 ## What's keeping you busy these days?